Community Microscope: Intro Kit

 - 5 microscope slides

-- flip the lens for magnification, or add on a lens of your choice
+- flip the lens for magnification, or add on a lens of your choice from the upgrade listing below

 So explore, make it your own and consider collaborating with us using the link below to share your feedback.